Guerrillas and the “Jungle”

 [For] Nin’ngirsu, mighty warrior, Enlil’s [son];

-Ur-Papa, ruler of Lakash, son born of Ninakala,
+Ur-Papa, ruler of Lakash, son born of Ninakal,

-He made appear the everlasting [thing]: his E-Ninnu with the White Imtukut[s], he built for him and restored for him.
+He made appear the everlasting [thing]: his E-Ninnu with the White Antsu[s], he built for him and restored for him.

 Notes

 1. Hendrik Hameeuw, “Mesopotamian Clay Cones in the Ancient Near East Collections of the Royal Museums of Art and History”, Bulletin van de Koninklijke Musea voor Kunst en Geschiedenis, Brussel, 2015.
 I’ve simplified the rendering of this inscription; there are a great many super- and subscripted and other special characters that are not supported by this site and which are also not of any importance to non-Sumerian scholars.
-Another quick note on ⟨ĝ⟩ and ⟨š⟩: their phonetic values are /ŋ/ and /ʃ/, which would typically be rendered as ⟨ng⟩ and ⟨sh⟩ in English, as I have done.
+A quick note on Sumerian pronunciation: the phonetic values of ⟨ŋ⟩ and ⟨š⟩ are /ŋ/ and /ʃ/, which would typically be rendered as ⟨ng⟩ and ⟨sh⟩ in English, as I have done.
 Additionally, the consonants ⟨b⟩, ⟨d⟩, and ⟨g⟩ seem to have been unvoiced, /p/, /t/, and /k/, while ⟨p⟩, ⟨t⟩, and ⟨k⟩ were aspirated as /pʰ/, /kʰ/, and /tʰ/, and so are rendered as p’, t’, and k’.
+Finally, ⟨z⟩’s value is /ts/.

 Coprophony

-The side of Mozart most people would prefer to forget
+The side of Mozart most prefer to forget

-Furthermore, I’m in good company—Soren Kierkegaard said of the composer:
+Furthermore, I’m in good company—Søren Kierkegaard said of the composer:¹

-Immortal Mozart, I owe you everything; I owe to you that I lost my sanity, that my soul was amazed, that I was terrified in the core of my being; I owe to you that I did not live without anything that could shake me; I owe to you that I did not die without having loved […].
+Immortal Mozart, to you I owe everything; to you I owe that I lost my mind, that my soul was amazed, that I was terrified to my innermost being; to you I owe that I did not go through life without something being able to shake me; to you I owe not dying without having loved […].

-Still, the work was far from singular, as his catalogue also includes:
+Still, the work was far from singular, as his catalog also includes:

 • “Bei der Hitz im Sommer eß ich”, K. 234: contains references to farting.

-• “Gehn wir im Prater, gehn wir in d’ Hetz”, K. 558: wherein the Prater, a public park in Vienna, is “full of shit”.
+• “Gehn wir im Prater, gehn wir in d’ Hetz”, K. 558: wherein he says the Prater, a public park in Vienna, is “full of shit”.

 • “Difficile lectu”, K. 559: nonsense Latin disguising another ass-licking lyric.